Healthy Recipes Blog

 Keto Fried Pork Chops

-Crushed pork rinds make a crispy, delicious, and keto-approved coating for boneless pork chops.
+Crushed pork rinds make a crispy, keto-approved coating when frying thin, boneless pork chops.
+This easy recipe is ready in 20 minutes!

 Prep Time10 minutes mins